The Bankrate promise

 The methods thieves use to steal vehicles become more sophisticated as technology advances.
 Some thieves may acquire smart keys or change a vehicle’s VIN number to complete the theft.
 Vehicle owner negligence may result in theft as well.
 The National Insurance Crime Bureau (NICB) found that between 2016 and 2018, nearly 230,000 vehicles were stolen because the vehicle’s fob had been left inside the car.

 Your car insurance handles theft and loss in a few different ways.
 The comprehensive portion of your insurance policy typically covers the theft of your vehicle.
 It also can cover the cost of repairs, such as broken windows, locks or ignition.

 Your comprehensive coverage only covers the vehicle itself, not the items inside, so your personal belongings are not typically covered by your car insurance.
-However, if you have home insurance, the personal belongings in your vehicle would likely be covered through your homeowners, renters or condo insurance.
-This means that when it comes time to report your losses, you will need to file a car insurance claim and a home insurance claim.
+However, if you have homeowners insurance, the personal belongings in your vehicle would likely be covered through your homeowners, renters or condo insurance.
+This means that when it comes time to report your losses, you would likely need to file a car insurance claim and a home insurance claim.

 Car theft statistics